 Another trait every corner should possess is the ability to shed blocks and make tackles.

-Due to the fact, cornerbacks often play so close to wide receivers, they will have to shed the block to make a tackle on the running back.
+Due to the fact, that cornerbacks often play so close to wide receivers, they will have to shed the block to make a tackle on the running back.

 If you’re a cornerback, we recommend doing different shock and shed drills to discard wide receiver blocks properly.

 Below are more articles to help you learn about defensive backs.

 Defensive backs are divided into two sub-positions; corner and safety.

 These players are primarily responsible for stopping the pass and supporting the defensive line and linebackers on the run.